 Turmeric has been growing in popularity, and it’s no wonder why.
 This amazing root has so many health benefits.
-It’s said to have anti-inflammatory benefits, prevent cancer, and Alzhiemer’s disease, and even prevent cold and flu.
+It’s said to have anti-inflammatory benefits, prevent cancer, and Alzheimer’s disease, and even prevent cold and flu.
 Sounds like something you’d want to have every day, right?
 Just a little bit goes a long way, so it’s easy to find ways to include turmeric in your everyday diet — and there are so many different ways you can do that.

 Turmeric is popular in a lot of Indian foods, like this Spiced Coconut Dal, curries, and this South Indian Mashed Pumpkin.
 You may have also come across turmeric in a recipe for tofu scramble.
 This Sweet Potato and Tofu Scramble Mega Breakfast Burrito and this Creamy Chia Cheddar Sauce both use just a pinch of turmeric as a natural yellow food coloring.
 It can also be used to give desserts color; this Orange Mango Mini Cheesecake wouldn’t have its gorgeous orange-colored swirl if it weren’t for turmeric.
 You’ve probably heard of golden milk, too — a drink made from warm, spiced non-dairy milk combined with turmeric paste.
 Well, this Tasty Turmeric Latte puts a new spin on it.
-Turmeric has a distinct warm, peppery flavor but when you use just a little bit in sweets, you can’t taste a thing.
+Turmeric has a distinctly warm, peppery flavor but when you use just a little bit in sweets, you can’t taste a thing.
 If you love the taste of turmeric, another thing you can do is check out the Food Monster App, a food app available for both Android and iPhone where you can find all kinds of turmeric recipes from golden milk lattes to turmeric-infused curries.

 1. Creamy Mushrooms and Spinach With Turmeric Quinoa

-Whenever you crave something nutritious and quick, this Creamy Mushrooms and Spinach With Turmeric Quinoa is here for you!
+Whenever you crave something nutritious and quick, this Creamy Mushrooms and Spinach With Turmeric Quinoa by Annabelle Randles is here for you!
 Mushrooms and spinach are cooking with a light yet creamy sauce while turmeric-infused quinoa adds a unique twist.
 This dish is delicious served with fresh coriander and cashews sprinkled on top.

 2. Tropical Turmeric Smoothie

-This Tropical Turmeric Smoothie is like sunshine in a glass.
+Crystal Bonnet‘s Tropical Turmeric Smoothie is like sunshine in a glass.
 Made from bananas, mango, and orange, its tropical flavors are also boosted with anti-inflammatory turmeric.
 Top this with shredded coconut and cinnamon for simplicity, or get creative with fresh fruit and coconut whipped cream for a breakfast that’s more like dessert.

 3. Cheesy Turmeric Oat Crackers